Herald Episodes 1-2 Review: A Well Written Game with Too Many Missteps to Ignore

 While traveling by boat, the player will find themselves talking to a large variety of characters that have varying degrees of value throughout the game.
 The rule of thumb is: if they don’t have a beautifully drawn portrait, they aren’t important.
 Sadly, there are times where it’s a little disappointing you don’t get to talk more to the crew, outside of the small number of characters that you actively get to speak to on multiple occasions.
 Other than the cameo by Jim Sterling, you don’t get much of a feel for the other sailors besides a few officers, and that just leaves some ambient dialogue.

-This brings us to the story and the contents of it.
+This brings us to the story and its contents.
 On one hand, we have a deftly written, well-acted piece that brings to life the struggles of those who lived in the 19th century and how they might apply to us now.
-On the other hand, it’s a tone deaf, poorly implemented, head-scratching, and bizarre mess that should have been checked over a couple of times more before release.
+On the other hand, it’s a tone-deaf, poorly implemented, head-scratching, and bizarre mess that should have been checked over a couple of times more before release.

 You may see where this contradicts itself.